bolitt/py-matchtpl/README.rst

 2. Interactive.
 Interaction with pages: like doing automation/login/testing.

-3. Type-casting.
-Initialize as int/float/object of a class.
+3. Type-casting. convert type into int/float, or direct instantiation of a class.

-4. Regex support and some easy UDFs.
+4. Regex support ``/.../`` and some basic UDFs, like split/trim/toUpper/toLower.

 Contributors